-As Oregonians, we appreciate our state’s rural heritage and the freedom that can only come from owning land.
+As Oregonians, we appreciate our state’s rural heritage and the freedom that can only come from owning acreage real estate.
 Homes on acreage define much of the northwest lifestyle and Clackamas County is no exception.
 For some, land means pastures, barns and stables while others see fields for crops or even just just a nice piece of land to stretch out on and raise a family.
 In the fast pace of 21st century life it’s often easy to lose sight of what really matters.
-Owning land is a chance for us to slow down a bit and reconnect with nature and enjoy outdoor activities.
-Whether you want horseback riding in Beavercreek, a horse or cattle ranch in Molalla, riding quads & dirt-bikes in Sandy, or fishing and hunting in Estacada you’ll be close to the action while feeling far from the city’s trouble in rural Clackamas County.
+Owning a home on acreage in Clackamas County is a chance for us to slow down a bit and reconnect with nature and enjoy outdoor activities.
+Whether you want horseback riding in Beavercreek, a horse or cattle ranch in Molalla, riding quads & dirt-bikes in Sandy, fishing and hunting in Estacada, or a cozy ski chalet on Mt Hood you’ll be close to the action while feeling far from the city’s trouble in rural Clackamas County.

 Rural Communities In Clackamas County, Oregon

 “The Gateway to Mt Hood.”
 Miles of unincorporated Sandy featuring rural acreage properties surround the town of Sandy proper.
 Horse-properties, hobby farms and breathtaking views of Mt Hood typify residential real estate in the area.

 Known for agriculture and timber, Molalla, Oregon real estate is popular within equestrian, farming and ranching communities.
 Brokers showing sprawling acreage for horses & crops have plenty of choices in the land around Molalla.

 This close-in community has a mix of neighborhoods interspersed with homes on acreage and farms/equestrian properties.
 Damascus properties are favored by many who work in the city due to the easy commute into greater Portland metro area.